 *This article may contain affiliate links.
 We receive a small percentage of sales made through them at no extra cost to the reader.
 For more information see our privacy page.

 The Secretary Bird (Sagittarius serpentarius), is an endemic African raptor.
-Found primarily in open grassland and savannah, it is a common sight in the Kalahari Desert.
+Found primarily in open grassland and savannah, it is a common sight in the Kalahari Desert (such as the Kgalagadi Transfrontier Park).
 Here some of the secretary bird facts that most fascinate us.

 1) Pen Heads